kaiyungtan/ImmoEliza-API/README.md

 ## Further Development

-* To obtain more recent dataset from immoweb or other property websites w
+* To obtain more recent dataset from immoweb or other property websites
 * To include other features:

 	*	Amenities : cellar? attic? parking?